Coupling of homogeneous and heterogeneous melting kinetics in polycrystalline materials: Summary and discussions

-\textit{Summary}---A new kinetics model which explicitly coupling the two melting mechanisms (homogeneous and heterogeneous melting) is proposed to better understand melting kinetics of polycrystallines.
+In summary, a new kinetics model which explicitly coupling the two melting mechanisms (homogeneous and heterogeneous melting) is proposed to better understand melting kinetics of polycrystalline materials.
 Through the model, it is possible to quantitatively analyze the effects of grain-size-distribution on the melting kinetics as well as competitions between the two melting mechanisms.
 It is found that melting kinetics is nonsensitive to the shape parameter of the Weibull grain-size-distribution but is strongly dependent on the mean-grain-diameter.
-Contrary to globally convex TTT diagrams resulted from pure homogenous or heterogeneous melting kinetics models, the coupled-homogeneous-heterogeneous model predicts nonconvex TTT diagrams with a three-part structure: a lower part which is dominated by heterogeneous melting, a upper part which is dominated by homogeneous melting and a narrow transition part where the two melting mechanisms make comparable contributions.
+The coupled-homogeneous-heterogeneous model predicts nonconvex TTT diagrams with a three-part structure: a lower part which is dominated by heterogeneous melting, a upper part which is dominated by homogeneous melting and a narrow transition part where the two melting mechanisms make comparable contributions.
 It allows to determine the critical temperature at which the primary melting mechanism switches.
 The critical temperature increases as the mean-grain-diameter decreases following a negative power law.